k-a-r-g/Mopho-Morphosis/README.md

 # Mopho Morphosis

-Based on the Teensy LC µprocessor, this hack adds the following features to the Mopho Desktop from (the keyboard version should work equally well):
+Based on the Teensy LC µprocessor, this hack adds the following features to the DSI Mopho Desktop (the keyboard version should work equally well):

 ### Features